vrcarpentier/FSND_Linux_Server/README.md

 	• save it the file as udacity_key.rsa in your local .ssh directory
 	• ssh -i ~/.ssh/udacity_key.pem ubuntu@35.173.1.129

-# Update All currently installed packages:
-	• sudo apt-get update
-	• sudo apt-get upgrade
-		Do you want to continue?
-Y
-		When prompted choose "install the package maintainer's version"
-	• sudo apt-get autoremove
-		Do you want to continue?
-Y

 # Create a new user account named grader:
 	• sudo adduser grader